-Appearing the same year as his sports doco The Free Man (see below), this latest thriller from New Zealand's most versatile filmmaker.
-Toa Fraser, rounds out his status as a serious action director.
-Compellingly shaped by Glenn Standring's excellent script, 6 Days tells the true story of what happened when six heavily armed gunmen invaded the Iranian embassy in London in April 1980.
+Appearing the same year as his sports doco The Free Man (see below), this latest thriller from New Zealand's most versatile filmmaker, Toa Fraser, rounds out his status as a serious action director.
+Led by a cast of international heavyweights, 6 Days tells the gripping true story of what happened when six heavily armed gunmen invaded the Iranian embassy in London in April 1980.
 With 26 people held hostage, the ordeal lasted for six nail-biting days as police, politicians and military wrestled over the best way to neutralise the threat.